Montefiore Medical Center-PGY2 Infectious Diseases Pharmacy Residency Program

 Montefiore Medical Center is currently offering a PGY-2 pharmacy residency program in infectious diseases (ID).
-The program builds upon the Doctor of Pharmacy education and PGY1 pharmacy residency programs to develop clinical pharmacy specialists with the expertise and clinical aptitude for practice as infectious diseases clinicians, antimicrobial stewards, and effective educators.
+The program builds upon the Doctor of Pharmacy education and continues the PGY1 pharmacy residency experience to develop expertise and clinical aptitude in the field of infectious disease.

 The PGY2 ID pharmacy residency program is a 12-month structured training program with the focus on infectious diseases.
 The program consists of core and elective learning experiences delivered longitudinally or four-week blocks throughout the residency.
 The PGY2 resident will develop understanding and skills in infectious diseases pharmacotherapy through participation in the Antimicrobial Stewardship Program and clinical activities with the Infectious Diseases consult services.

 The PGY2 resident will also engage in research and performance improvement projects.
-He or she will gain skills in adhering to a research timeline, creating an appropriate study design and methodology, completing data collection and analysis, and publishing research findings.
+He or she will gain time management skills in adhering to a research timeline, creating an appropriate study design and methodology, completing data collection and analysis, submitting/presenting abstract at national or regional conferences, and publishing research findings.

 In addition, the resident will build on his or her practice management and leadership skills through administrative functions.
 The resident will also have multiple opportunities to precept and teach pharmacy residents and/or students partake in educational activities.

-Applicants interested in the PGY-2 ID pharmacy residency program at Montefiore Medical Center should apply through the Pharmacy Online Residency Centralized Application Service (PhORCAS).
-The resident matching program code is 631955.
-Applications must be submitted by January 7, 2021.
+Application Process Applicants interested in the PGY-2 ID pharmacy residency program at Montefiore Center should apply through the Pharmacy Online Residency Centralized Application Service (PhORCAS).
+Applications must be submitted by January 7th.Essential application information includes:

 Letter of intent (2-page maximum)